drlsn/gwent-clone-api-doc/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; I want to put much emphasis on quality attributes, so I am going to actively develop a well organized technical specification document.
 Besides it I am also writing this article in a form of blog post, so I can present my thought process in a natural language.

+&nbsp;&nbsp;&nbsp;&nbsp; There is a concept of architectural drivers, the four groups are:
+- Functional requirements
+- Quality attributes
+- Business constraints
+- Technical constraints

+The architecture will derive from those.
+I will describe them later.

 ## Initial Design

 &nbsp;&nbsp;&nbsp;&nbsp; First I will focus on generally describing what's in my mind in this section.
 I'll be more or less basing on [arc42](https://arc42.org/overview), which gives some tips on how to document a software, as well as [ISO Standard 25010](https://iso25000.com/index.php/en/iso-25000-standards/iso-25010) for quality attributes.